Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Methods

 where $L^\dagger$ represents the Moore-Penrose inverse of the Laplacian matrix of the network and $\vec{e}$ the elements of the canonical basis.
 The effective resistance has proven to remove connections while preserving spreading SIR dynamics.
 Specifically, one can define the probability of keeping the edge connecting nodes $i$ and $j$, $p^{R}_{ij}$, as~\cite{mercier2022effective}

 Thresholding the network according to the former probabilities prevents from isolating nodes, as $p^{R}_{ij} = 1$ when the edge $(i,j)$ represents the single path connecting both nodes.
 As more paths becomes available, the former value becomes smaller, thus penalizing redundancy of information flow among nodes.
 To preserve SI dynamics, we must then remove those edges with lowest effective resistance values, as less relevant transmission pathways are hampered following their removal.
+Note that the ordering for edge removal according to their effective resistance values is computed only once considering the original network as a reference.